Desi Boyz: Critical reception

 Taran Adarsh gave the film 2 stars, owing to the "tedious and least compelling second hour".
 However, he praised the chemistry of the lead actors, commenting that "the camaraderie between Akshay and John is piping hot".
 Raja Sen of Rediff.com gave 1.5 stars calling it a disaster.
 Aniruddha Guha gave the film 2 stars, and called it "more than tolerable", despite recalling that "the film did make [him] laugh out loud about twice."
 Subhash K. Jha gave the film 3.5 out of 5 Stars calling "highly entertaining sex comedy movie having Smart, sassy, sexy and sparkling with dark audacious humour".
 The film mainly received positive reviews from the Times of India gave a verdict of "Good".
-Indiaglitz gave it 4 stars.
-Glamsham gave it 3 stars.
 Sify gave it 3 stars as well.
-Komal Nahta also gave it 3 1/2 stars.

 Box office

 Desi Boyz had an above average opening of Rs 275 million domestically in its opening weekend.
 It showed a 20% increase on Saturday, bringing the two-day total to Rs.
 180 million net.
 The film grossed approximately INR 280 million by the end of the weekend and INR 380 million net by the end of its first week.
 It raked in INR 342.5 million in its second week taking the total to INR 460 million, it collected a total of INR 540 million in India and INR 770 million worldwide.
 Desi Boyz was overall declared "Average".
 Its box office collections were much lower than expected because it surprisingly got an 'A' certificate from Central Board of Film Certification.